arunvalluthadam/flask-blog-students_register/README.md

-My first blog using python html, css and python modules called flask, sqlite3
+My first blog using python html and python modules called flask, sqlite3

 sqlite3 is a database